Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 # Usage
 This mod contains script files that have to be executed with the ingame console.
-You need both the UG console and the [CommonAPI2](https://www.transportfever.net/filebase/index.php?entry/4806-commonapi2/) Console because we need access to the engine (script) thread.
+We also need access to the engine (script) thread, which can be done either with the [CommonAPI2](https://www.transportfever.net/filebase/index.php?entry/4806-commonapi2/) Console or alternatively using the workaround described below.

 Put the output file `osmdata.lua` from the converter in this directory (`res/scripts/osm_importer`).
 It contains all data of things that will be constructed automatically in TPF friendly Lua format.